OnlyFans Burnout Is Real — And It Will End Your Career Before the Algorithm Does

 7. Separate Your Identity From Your Work

-The truth is, this is the most subtle prevention strategy and also one of the most critical.
+This is the most subtle prevention strategy and one of the most critical.
 You are not your OnlyFans account.
-Your subscriber count doesn’t define your value.
+Your subscriber count doesn’t define your worth.
 A bad month doesn’t make you a failure.
-A viral post doesn’t make you invincible.
-Creating psychological separation between yourself and your creator persona protects your mental health in ways no scheduling system can replace:
+A viral moment doesn’t make you invincible.

 - Have interests and activities completely unrelated to your creator work